upunaprosk/histoires-morales/README.md

 To foster future research, we also conduct preliminary experiments on the alignment of multilingual models on French and English data and the robustness of the alignment.
 We find that while LLMs are generally aligned with human moral norms by default, they can be easily influenced with user-preference optimization for both moral and immoral data.

+## Dataset Card

+Data statement is accessible [here](https://huggingface.co/datasets/LabHC/histoires_morales.).
+The Data Statement template is based on worksheets distributed at the 2020 LREC workshop on Data Statements by Emily M. Bender, Batya Friedman, and Angelina McMillan-Major.

 # Usage

+Requirements for running the code are mentioned in ```requirements.txt```.
+Seeds and other parameters, if any, are listed in the scripts.

 1. `ppl.py` contains code for computing perplexity of moral and immoral text.
 2. `declarative_prompt.py` contains code for experiments with declarative prompt.